Trial Search Results

 - Drug: dexamethasone

-- Has received a proteasome inhibitor, an immunomodulatory drug, and an anti-CD38
+- Parts A, B, C, and E: Has received a proteasome inhibitor, an immunomodulatory drug,

 - Measurable disease, as defined by at least one of the following: (1) serum M protein

 0.5 g/dL or higher, (2) urine M protein 200 mg/24 hour or higher, and (3) serum

 immunoglobulin free light chain (FLC) 10 mg/dL or higher and abnormal serum

 - Eastern Cooperative Oncology Group (ECOG) status score of 0 or 1